RightToAskOrg/right_to_ask_server/README.md

 `./target/release/recreate_word_comparison_database`.

 This in principle needs to be done whenever
-* `GeneralVocabulary.bin` or `ListedKeywords.txt` have changed. (although it doesn't matter with the current textfile implementation, it will with more advanced backends)
+* `GeneralVocabulary.bin` or `ListedKeywords.csv` have changed. (although it doesn't matter with the current textfile implementation, it will with more advanced backends)
 * The RTA database has been recreated by running `./target/release/initialize_databases`.
 * The word comparison database schema changes. (fairly rare).